foreversd/forever/README.md

   forever.startServer(child);
 ```

+This method takes multiple `forever.Monitor` instances which are defined in the `forever-monitor` dependency.

 ### forever.load (config)
 _Synchronously_ sets the specified configuration (config) for the forever module.
 There are two important options: